ansible/ansible/docs/docsite/rst/windows_usage.rst

 ```````````
 Some things you cannot do, or do easily, with Ansible are:

-* Upgrade powershell
+* Upgrade PowerShell

 * Interact with the WinRM listeners

 This is because WinRM is reliant on the services being online and running
 during normal operations.
-If powershell was to be upgraded or the WinRM service
+If PowerShell was to be upgraded or the WinRM service
-was to bounced then the connection will fail.
+was bounced then the connection will fail.
 This can technically be avoided
 by using ``async`` or a scheduled task but those methods are fragile if the
 process it runs breaks the underlying connection Ansible uses.